syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Methods.md

 * `rippleStartPoint` - point at which ripple animation starts.
 The default value is null.
 * `repeat` - bool value used to set whether to repeat the applied effect.
 The default value is false.
 Only `SfEffects.Ripple` and `SfEffects.Highlight` can be repeated.

-N> The [`SfEffects`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.EffectsView.SfEffects.html) applied using [`ApplyEffects`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.EffectsView.SfEffectsView~ApplyEffects.html) method will be removed only after calling the [`Reset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.EffectsView.SfEffectsView~Reset.html) method.
+N> The [`SfEffects`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.EffectsView.SfEffects.html) applied using [`ApplyEffects`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.EffectsView.SfEffectsView~ApplyEffects.html) method will not be removed automatically.

 ## Reset